parikshit223933/BassRize-Online-Music-Player/README.md

 This online music player is completely based on HTML and CSS.
 ## Things to do in the homepage:
-1. Animate bell icon.
-2. Create the fixed footer.(player)
+1. Create the fixed footer.(player)
-4. Add a `div` for options in Latest Release Section.
+2. Add a `div` for options in Latest Release Section.
-5. try to make something innovative. (fire in the background)
+3. try to make something innovative. (fire in the background)